tbui468/rigid-body-simulation/README.md

-Rigid-body physics written in C++ and using SDL2 for graphics.
+Rigid-body physics written in C++ and using SDL2 for window/graphics.

 Only tested on Windows with Visual Studio 16 2019.